-Staff work directly with the Capital Region Economic Development Council, the Center for Economic Growth, area Chambers of Commerce, and many more stakeholders and partners to foster a positive climate for growth and prosperity.
+We work with local and regional stakeholders and partners to foster a positive climate for growth and prosperity.
+CDRPC’s team can assist you with:

 For more information, contact: